david-a-wheeler/flex-perms/PROPOSALS.md

 Externally-visible substitutions should be documented so that the correct flags will be used for them.

+The system passes the files included so far, and will ignore files already included on a particular branch.
+This prevents circular dependencies from causing an infinite loop.
+There's a limited number of files, and generally only files in `includes/` will be included, so there's no need to limit the depth count as well.

 ## "ALL" tool

 Sometimes you want to define a pattern and apply it across *many*